rappleit/MakanWell/README.md

 **Curated Listings:** Where are all the low carb options?
 Where can I get my protein gains?
 Our app utilises intensive web scraping tools, scavenging through reviews and guides to recommend you the best places and productss that cater to your diet.

-**Gamification:** Earn stars for making the conscious choice to select healthier choices, and be rewarded with offers and discounts in your journey of eating healthily!

 ## Setup Guide